 You're putting us at greater risk from the law...and that's not fair.

-This especially applies in places such as the USA, where sex work is criminalised outright, but it's also relevant in locations where sex work is allowed under some circumstances but not fully decriminalised.
-For example, in Victoria there are many laws that control how I work in this state, and the police are responsible for enforcing them.
+This especially applies in places such as the USA, where sex work is criminalized outright, but it's also relevant in locations where sex work is allowed under some circumstances but not fully decriminalized.
+For example, in Victoria, there are many laws that control how I work in this state, and the police are responsible for enforcing them.
 That means that even if I'm 'allowed' to do sex work, I still need to worry about police interference.

 (Note: Sex work 'licensing', such as we currently have in Victoria, creates a system where some people are forced to work outside the law, or in unsafe conditions.
 You can read more here.)

-It might not turn out the exactly way you're hoping.
+It might not turn out the way you hope.